-- FPs may choose to give verbal orders for the administration of medication to patients, where such an instruction is in the patient's 'best interest' and there is minimal risk.
-The FP retains professional responsibility for prescribing and should be confident in the appropriateness of the clinical assessment and the interpretation of that assessment carried out by the HCP.
-(Non-medical prescribers should not prescribe for patients who they have not personally assessed, where this is stipulated in the advice/guidance of their professional or regulatory body). - Relevant conversations with other healthcare or custody staff should be recorded in line with good practice, and confirmation of any instruction to a HCP to administer medication on verbal order should be followed up by a written instruction (e.g. on NSPIS - or other software system, remotely, via scanned instruction/email/fax).
+- When multi-professional teams are delivering care, timely provision of medication to patients with non-complex needs can be accomplished by the use of Administration Protocols (APs) and Patient Group Directions (PGDs).
+These may be used for urgent care and conditions appropriate for treatment under such AP/PGD, in accordance with clinical policy.
+HCPs who are not registered medical practitioners (doctors) must be competent to assess patients against defined criteria before being authorised to provide treatment according to the AP/PGD.
+The use of APs/PGDs reduces the need for verbal orders. - FPs may give verbal orders for the administration of medication to patients, where such an instruction is in the patient's 'best interests' and there is minimal risk.
+The FP retains professional responsibility for prescribing and should be confident in the appropriateness of the clinical assessment and the interpretation of that assessment carried out by the HCP, and may be dependent on their professional knowledge of the competence of the relevant HCP.
+(Non-medical prescribers should not prescribe for patients who they have not personally assessed, where this is stipulated in the advice/guidance of their professional or regulatory body). - Relevant conversations with other healthcare or custody staff should be recorded in writing in line with good practice, and confirmation of any instruction to a HCP to administer medication on verbal order should be followed up by a written instruction (e.g. on NSPIS or other software system, remotely, via scanned instruction/email/fax).